Get us in your inbox

 Advertising

-Sun or snow, Montreal is a happening city with tons of things to do.
+Sun or snow, Montreal is always on fire with tons of things to do.
 In addition to its reputation as being a party town with lively nightlife, the city is insanely busy with festivals and events no matter the time of year.
 Thanks in part to Expo 67, the International and Universal Exposition, in the swinging sixties, sites like Quartier des Spectacles and Parc Jean-Drapeau were designed to receive a heavy rotation of world-class festivals.
-There’s never a dull moment if you bone up on what’s happening with our list of the best annual events and festivals this city provides.

 This outdoor music festival is Montreal’s answer to Coachella, Lollapalooza and Glastonbury wrapped into one three-day August weekend.
 Thanks to a perennially stacked lineup of chart-topping indie and hip-hop acts, weekend passes sell out quick.
 Splurging on the Gold Pass puts you closer to the main stage, but its real selling point is access to shorter bathroom and food queues.
 Word to the wise: Use the metro to get in and out.